makersacademy/bowling-challenge/README.md

 Also, I was always going to tackle the anomaly scoring of the 10th frame once I had worked out the logic for frames 1-9.
 My thought being that I could push an extra zero on the array if certain 10th frame scoring conditions were met.

-After completing 1-9 my code looked simple and short, so at about this time I set up the front end with jQuery and HTML.
-This was a good point to do this as it game me a working visual picture of what I wanted and also helped me with further game logic.
+After completing the logic for frames 1-9 my code looked relatively simple and short, so at about this time I set up the front end with jQuery and HTML.
+This was a good point to do this as it gave me a working visual picture of what I wanted and also helped me foresee further game logic.

-The 10th frame logic seemed to make the volume of my code double as was a lot more work than expected.
-This is when I started to think about separate classes and/or methods (see ToDo) list below.
+The 10th frame work seemed to make the volume of my code double as there were more logic for this than expected.
+This is when I started to think about separate classes and/or methods (see ToDo list below).

-Ultimately a little more work is needed on the Game Over end of the frames.
+Ultimately, in terms of an MVP, a little more work is needed on the 10th frame and Game Over scenario.

 Instructions on running